mnentwig/printableBox/README.md

 Design information is passed in as a hash table.

 "ScrewBoss.scad" shows a reusable module with test cases that gets its input from a shared data structure, identified by a prefix (e.g. if a design needs to use screw bosses of different size)

+### Test prints
+No real issues in half a dozen test prints at different design stages (Prusa Core One, Structural 0.15 mm in PETG).

+Lessons learned:
+- Use the shortest practical thread length.
+If longer screws have to be used, the "shank" setting provides a non-threaded hole for most of the screw length (which creates less stress on the screw boss and is more convenient to assemble).
+- Shells may not be joined by force, as the final edge may break.
+Slightly breaking the corners with a carpet knife avoids this problem.
+- Assembly technique tends to improve with practice :-)
+- Strategically placed ribs will significantly improve stiffness